mikelawrence/RPi-HAT-RGBW-LED-Controller/code-light/README.md

 * Make sure you have MQTT discovery enabled.
 See [MQTT Discovery](https://home-assistant.io/docs/mqtt/discovery/).
 * Make sure your MQTT discovery prefix matches the Discovery_Prefix in your RGB Floodlight configuration file.

-I use HASS.IO with the Mosquitto Broker addon installed and my configuration for MQTT is as follows...
+I use HASS.IO with the Mosquitto Broker add-on installed and my configuration for MQTT is as follows...
 ```yaml
 mqtt:
   broker: core-mosquitto